March 19, 2018

 Bistcho many mammal and ungulate species that call this wilderness home which includes at risk species such as woodland caribou and wood bison.
 Other common species found in Bistcho include:

 AWA’s Bistcho Area of Concern resides within the Alberta’s Bison Protection Area which provides vital habitat for the rehabilitation of this species within the province of Alberta.
-The Government of Alberta carefully monitors and controls the free-roaming bison herds found in and around Wood Buffalo National Park so as to protect both the disease-free bison herds and domestic livestock from contracting tuberculosis and brucellosis from diseased bison populations within Wood Buffalo National Park.
+The Government of Alberta carefully monitors and controls the free-roaming bison herds found within the Bison Protection Area, and those found in and around Wood Buffalo National Park so as to protect both the disease-free bison herds and domestic livestock from contracting tuberculosis and brucellosis from diseased bison populations within Wood Buffalo National Park.

 Fish and Amphibians